Towards Generalized Certified Robustness with Multi-Norm Training: Experiment

-\textbf{Robustness against geometric transformations.} Table~\ref{table:geo-mnist-large} and Figure~\ref{table:geo-cifar-large} compare \textbf{CURE} with single norm training against various geometric perturbations on MNIST and CIFAR-10 datasets.
-For both experiments, \textbf{CURE} outperforms single norm training on diverse geometric transformations ($0.6\%$ for MNIST and $6\%$ for CIFAR-10 on average), leading to better \emph{universal certified robustness}.
-Also, \textbf{CURE-Scratch} has better geometric robustness than \textbf{CURE-Max} on both datasets, which reveals that bound alignment and gradient projection lead to better universal certified robustness.
+\textbf{Robustness against unseen geometric and patch transformations.} Table~\ref{table:geo-mnist-large} and Table~\ref{table:geo-cifar-large} (in Appendix) compare \textbf{CURE} with single norm training against various geometric perturbations on MNIST and CIFAR-10 datasets. \textbf{CURE} outperforms single norm training on diverse geometric transformations (e.g., $6\%$ for CIFAR-10 on average), leading to better \emph{generalized certified robustness}.
+Also, \textbf{CURE-Scratch} has better geometric robustness than \textbf{CURE-Max} on both datasets, which reveals that bound alignment and gradient projection lead to better generalized certified robustness.
+In addition, in Table~\ref{table:patch-res}, we display the certified robustness of \textbf{CURE} compared with single-norm baselines against patch $2\times2$ attacks.
+Our framework outperforms related baselines with $8.5\%$ for MNIST and $16.0\%$ for CIFAR-10, showing better \emph{generalized certified robustness}.
+We hypothesize that many non-$l_p$ perturbations can be approximated or parameterized using $l_p$-bounded formulations, and improving $l_p$ robustness enhances robustness to such transformations - we find that CURE training achieves significantly higher bound overlap compared to single-norm models (Table~\ref{tab:boundoverlap}).
+However, we also observe that a geometrically robust model lacks multi-norm robustness, as shown in Table~\ref{tab:geo2multi} in Appendix.